Fostering a Positive School Climate and Culture

 605-394-4014

-The District has adopted comprehensive policies to prevent harassment, discrimination, and bullying, ensuring a safe, respectful, and inclusive environment for all students, staff, and community members.
-These policies are designed to promote equity, protect individuals from harm, and address any incidents promptly and effectively.
+The District has adopted comprehensive policies to prevent harassment, discrimination, and bullying, ensuring a safe and respectful environment for all students, staff, and community members.

 Discrimination and Harassment